jhalakthisside/Weather-App/README.md

-# Weather-App
+# weatherApp
-It take the city name as an input from the user and shows the weather information.
+it take the city name as an input from the user and shows the weather information.